eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 ### Overall Functionality (10 points)

 - All of Assignment 2 features are present
-    - The landing page, the settings panel, and the “how to play” page are all present and are working correctly (as defined in Assignment 2 spec)
+    - The landing page, the settings panel, and the "how to play" page are all present and are working correctly (as defined in Assignment 2 spec)
     - The transitions between these 3 pages are correct (as defined in Assignment 2 spec)
 - Assignment 2 features are correctly integrated into this assignment
-    - “How to play” Page
+    - "How to play" Page
         - This page should only be displayed on the first time the user plays the game
-        - Clicking on the “Start” button now transitions to the “Get Ready” splash screen
+        - Clicking on the "Start" button now transitions to the "Get Ready" splash screen
     - Landing Page
-        - Clicking on the “Start” button transitions to the
+        - Clicking on the "Start" button transitions to the
-            - “How to play” Page, if this is the first time the user plays the game
+            - "How to play" Page, if this is the first time the user plays the game
-            - “Get Ready” splash screen, otherwise
+            - "Get Ready" splash screen, otherwise
     - Settings Panel
         - Adjusting the settings (i.e. volume and difficulty) should be actually reflected in the gameplay (see above sections for more details)
         - The settings should stay the same after closing the settings panel (i.e. including going to other pages, playing the game, etc.)